AmyLovesSonic/RosesForAmy/README.md

 WAVES!!
 Hiya! :D

 Welcome to my Profile! before interacting please know that im mostly busy so C+H is welcomed!
 I'm a Huge Amy Kin (and a half Sonic Kin Giggles) Note: if you are a Pedo, Homophile, Racist, Sexist Etc. PLEASE DNI WITH ME!
 I'm a HUGE Sonamy Shipper but i ship others too! (i respect other people's ships as well!
-But most people hate the ships (mostly taiream, sonamy etc.) but that's ok and fair! everyone has their opinions after all!) i mostly play roblox so feel free to add me anytime you want to play Sonic TD with me! 🌹
+But most people hate the ships (mostly taiream, sonamy etc.) but that's ok and fair! everyone has their opinions after all!)
-I'm on PT EVERYDAY!
+The Only Ships i hate are: Shadaria (Like EWWWW YUCKY GET AWAY FROM ME!!), Eggnic (YOU SICKEN ME DNI), Knuxikal (THEIR SIBLINGS???
+EWWWW???), Sonails (YUCK YOUR DISGUSTING), Taiamy (GET TF AWAY FROM ME FREAK!
+DNI ON GOD) Or Shadails (EWWIEEEEEE I DESPISE YOU LEGITABLY!!) i mostly play roblox so feel free to add me anytime you want to play Sonic TD with me! 🌹 I'm on PT EVERYDAY!
 Dont be afraid to come up and conversate with me!
 I LOVE nice people hehe! (any bad people who annoy me/act rude to me WILL be hidden and blocked so watch out! <3 including random friend requests WILL be ignored as well! i want to get to know people more before we even become friends/close friends lol and having the same interests as well if not then thats ok!)

 I go by She/Her/They/Them and He/Him!